What do you think of the religion of a child at the time of birth?

 Hindu childbirth rituals

-Though Hindu Scriptures explain the childbirth rituals, Hindu rituals and rites differ according to particular castes and regions.
+Though Hindu Scriptures explain childbirth rituals, Hindu rituals and rites differ according to particular castes and regions.

 Jatakarma is performed by a family member by writing the word “Om” onto the tongue of the neonate with honey or jaggery dipped in Ghee (clarified butter) hoping that the person’s good qualities are passed on to the infant.